lloydbenson/microservices-workshop/challenge8/README.md

-# Step 8

-## solution to step 7
+## Solution to challenge 7

-1. The file step8/fuge/fuge-config.js has been updated to set tail to false
+1. The file challenge8/fuge/fuge-config.js has been updated to set tail to false
-2. The file step8/services/serializer/serializer.js has some additional trace added to it
+2. The file challenge8/services/serializer/serializer.js has some additional trace added to it
-2. The file step8/frontend/api/index.js has some additional trace added to it
+2. The file challenge8/frontend/api/index.js has some additional trace added to it

-## Challenge
+## Challenge 8

 Fuge is targeted at running an entire or part of a microservice system in development mode.
 However the format used is fully compatible with  tools like